-ATKINSRÉALIS GROUP INC.
+ATKINSRÉALIS GROUP INC. Management Proxy Circular page 85

 AtkinsRéalis uses a different style of graphics to show readers the diversity of its director nominees across multiple dimensions.
 The company highlights not only diversity across the gender, race, age and geography, but also across languages spoken by its board members.